 Since the 2017 season, eight of his paintings of N'awlins street scenes have been featured on Queen Sugar, creator/director Ava DuVernay's NAACP Award-winning TV series co-produced by Oprah Winfrey for her OWN Network.
 Also in 2017, his canvases began gracing the walls of the famous Charlie's Steak House in uptown New Orleans and, in 2018, an exhibit of his work accompanied the run of Michael Michetti's updated production of A Streetcar Named Desire at the Boston Court Performing Arts Center.

 In March, 2019, a collection of his Tennessee Williams portraits and paintings of Tenn’s beloved French Quarter haunts were installed at Off the Beaten Way Gallery on Royal Street in New Orleans, the opening of the exhibition coinciding with the 33rd annual Tennessee Williams Literary Festival.
+After a highly successful two-month stay, 24 of his canvases featured there were transferred and remain on display at New Orleans' wildly eclectic Esplanade Jungle for an extended stay.

 Interestingly enough, today, when Travis creates a new canvas, his paint-splattered hands bring him a great sense of contentment and a long-missed sense of being in the right place, as his own hands so remind him of his mother’s as he sat quietly all those years ago at her side watching her create magic right before his very eyes.